-We study the equilibrium effects of subsidizing public services in the presence of public and private suppliers.
-We evaluate one of India's largest welfare schemes Janani Suraksha Yojana (JSY), which subsidized childbirth at public health institutions.
-We find that JSY did not improve health outcomes despite a substantial increase in take-up of institutional care.
+We study the equilibrium effect of subsidizing public services in the presence of public and private suppliers.
+We evaluate India's largest welfare scheme, the Janani Suraksha Yojana (JSY), which subsidized childbirth at public health institutions.
+We find that JSY did not improve health outcomes despite a substantial increase in the take-up of institutional care.
 We document three equilibrium responses that likely explain this policy failure.
-First, JSY led to a sub-optimal distribution of risk across health facilities - high risk and poor mothers sorted out of highest quality care at private facilities.
-Second, in line with the literature, public sector quality deteriorated as a result of congestion.
-This resulted in lower quality care for both marginal as well as infra- marginal patients at public hospitals.
-Third, despite increased competition, private hospitals increased prices without improvements in healthcare quality, further crowding out riskier and poorer mothers.
-These findings emphasise the need for complementary public policies in addition to JSY - capacity improvements at public facilities and targeted vouchers to poorer mothers to access healthcare at private facilities.
+First, JSY misallocated risk across health facilities high risk and poor mothers sorted out of highest quality care at private facilities.
+Second, public sector quality deteriorated as a result of congestion.
+This resulted in lower quality care for both marginal and infra-marginal patients at public hospitals.
+Third, despite increased competition, private hospitals maintained high prices, crowding out riskier and poorer mothers.
+To study counterfactual policies that could improve the quality of care, we develop and estimate an equilibrium model of demand and supply for maternal healthcare.
+We find that our our three equilibrium responses account for a majority of change in healthcare quality.
+Finally, we study two kinds of counterfactual policies: (1) Investment in capacity at public hospitals, and (2) targeted vouchers for delivering at private facilities.